* Germany sells 3.9 bln euros of 6-month bonds

 By Sarah Marsh

-BERLIN, Jan 9 (Reuters) - Investors paid to lend Germany a combined 3.9 billion euros for six months on Monday, reflecting a renewed flight to safety on fears over the euro zone debt crisis.
+BERLIN, Jan 9 (Reuters) - Investors paid to lend Germany a combined 3.9 billion euros for six months on Monday, accepting a loss in a renewed flight to safety from the euro zone debt crisis.

 While yields on the bonds of peripheral euro zone countries have hit record highs in recent months on concerns about the debt crisis, Germany’s yields have fallen to record lows.